• Hungarian Language

 Pros

-• Grooming: Easy to groom: The Finnish Hound doesn't require a lot of grooming.
+• Grooming Requirements: Easy to groom: The Finnish Hound doesn't require a lot of grooming.

 • Drooling Tendency: The Finnish Hound is a perfect example of a very low drooling tendency.

-• Weight Gain Potential / Prone to Obesity: Low to Average: The Finnish Hound has a low to the average risk for obesity.
+• Obesity Tendency: Low to Average: The Finnish Hound has a low to the average risk for obesity.

-• Child Friendly: Finnish Hound dogs are kid-friendly dogs.
+• Child Compatibility: Finnish Hound dogs are kid-friendly dogs.

 • Senior Citizens Friendly: Finnish Hounds are usually recommended for elderly people.